 1. Dietary Changes

-Before you try anything else, make sure your child’s diet is free of the snacks listed above.
+Before you try anything else, make sure your child’s diet is free of the foods mentioned above, especially dairy and processed foods.

 - Unripe bananas